 ## Features

-- ✓ High-performance shared-stack Coroutine implementation, capable of millions of Coroutine switches per second
+- ✓ High-performance shared-stack coroutine implementation, capable of millions of coroutine switches per second

-- ✓ editor lsp support
+- ✓ Editor LSP support

-- ○ Collaborative scheduling system
+- ○ Improvement of collaborative scheduling system

 ## Project Overview